 This week’s Current Court Report includes arraignments and dispositions from Monday’s Nantucket District Court session.

-Vincent Benoit, 18, of Nantucket, was arraigned on January 7 charges of breaking and entering a vehicle in the nighttime with the intent to commit a felony, unlicensed use of a motor vehicle, and unauthorized use of a motor vehicle.
-He had not-guilty pleas entered on his behalf and was ordered to return to court April 24 for a pretrial hearing.
+Ingrida Cernyte Rascius, 41, of Nantucket was arraigned on Oct.
+5 charges of leaving the scene of property damage, negligent operation of a motor vehicle, speeding, and a marked lanes violation.
+She had not-guilty pleas entered on her behalf and was ordered to return to court Dec.
+4 for a pretrial hearing.

 *All defendants are considered innocent until proven guilty under a court of law*